knowsis/knowsis.github.io/README.md

 ## Asset Tweets

-This endpoint will return the 20 most recent tweets for a particularl {identifier}, and will auto-update via javascript as new tweets become available.
-High-level analytics such as sentiment & volume are also available depending on subscription level.
+This endpoint will return a widget containing the most recent tweets for a particular {identifier}, and will auto-update via javascript as new tweets become available.
+High-level analytics such as sentiment & volume will also be visible  depending on subscription level.

 ```
 GET /assets/w/{identifier}/